1991–92 Los Angeles Lakers season

-As the #8 seed in the Western Conference, the Lakers were defeated in the Western Conference First Round of the playoffs by the Portland Trail Blazers, 3–1.
-The Blazers would lose in six games to the defending champion Chicago Bulls in the NBA Finals.
+In the 1992 NBA playoffs, and without Worthy and Perkins due to season-ending injuries, the Lakers were defeated in the Western Conference First Round by the Portland Trail Blazers, three games to one.
+The Trail Blazers would lose in six games to the defending NBA champion Chicago Bulls in the 1992 NBA Finals.

 Following the season, head coach Mike Dunleavy left and took a coaching job with the Milwaukee Bucks, and Teagle was released to free agency.